SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Gettingstarted-v2.md

 Miyagi's architecture uses AI for hyper-personalized user interactions, transforming applications with Semantic Kernel skills and advanced prompt engineering.
 It features scalable microservices and an event-driven backbone, evolving with new AI models.
 The frontend offers personalized experiences similar to Microsoft Copilot.

-It integrates Azure Functions, AKS, and Apache Kafka for seamless communication, with data managed by Cosmos DB, Azure DB for PostgreSQL, Azure Redis Cache, and Azure Storage.
-GitHub Actions streamlines development and deployment.
+It integrates Azure Functions, AKS, and Apache Kafka for seamless communication, with data managed by Cosmos DB and Azure Storage.
 Miyagi exemplifies advanced AI and Azure services for future-ready, intelligent applications.

 ## Architecture Diagram